1200wd/bitcoinlib/README.rst

     $ pip install bitcoinlib

-For more detailed installation instructions, installation instructions for other systems or troubleshooting please read https://bitcoinlib.readthedocs.io/en/latest/source/_static/manuals.install.html
+For more detailed installation instructions, how to install on other systems or troubleshooting please read https://bitcoinlib.readthedocs.io/en/latest/source/_static/manuals.install.html

 Documentation